Minnesota State Income Tax - Tax Year 2012

 4.2 - Minnesota Personal Exemptions

-- Minnesota's personal income tax exemptions include a personal exemption of $3,700.00.
-You can deduct one single exemption from your gross income if you are responsible for supporting yourself financially.
+- Minnesota has no personal exemption.
+The Federal Income Tax, however, does allow a personal exemption to be deducted from your gross income if you are responsible for supporting yourself financially.

 4.3 - Minnesota Dependent Deduction